You may be surprised to learn that diarrhea in some form is a persistent, common problem for many people with low vitamin B12 levels.

 I asked the doctor if he thought I could have had h.pylori.
 He said, no, that h.pylori tended to be associated with ulcers, which he didn’t think I’d had.
 But, he added, there were other things like h.pylori that it could have been.
 He didn’t say what.

 Here’s my point, I had three small courses of antibiotic that did not affect the h.pylori or whatever in a lasting way.
 It was only when I had a really major course that there was a significant change for the better.
-The problem is that doctors overall, at least in my experience, are not keen to prescribe antibiotics, much less large doses of them.
+The problem is that doctors overall, at least in my experience, are not keen to prescribe antibiotics, much less large doses.

 What if, I wonder, there was something like h.pylori causing all my neuro symptoms?
 And, what if my mom had it, and it was the reason she was diagnosed in later life with pernicious anemia?